neodyme-labs/solana-security-txt/README.md

 If you want, you can just copy this into your contract instead of depending on this crate.

-Should you notice any errors, please don't hesistate to open an issue, or in critical cases reach us under `contact@neodyme.io`.
+Should you notice any errors, please don't hesitate to open an issue, or in critical cases reach us under `contact@neodyme.io`.

 ### Additional ELF Section